fjp/ppp/ch4-computation/ch4-review.md

 The value of a character, such as `'a'` for `a`, is implementation dependent (but easily discovered, for example, `cout << int('a')`).

-19. Describe what the line char `foo(int x)` means in a function definition.
+19. Describe what the line `char foo(int x)` means in a function definition.

+The line of this definition tells us that this is a function (that’s what the parentheses mean), that it is called `foo`, that it takes an `int` argument (here, called `x`), and that it returns a `char` (the type of the result always comes first in a function declaration);

 20. When should you define a separate function for part of a program?
 List reasons.